Conditions of Computer Use - 2022/23

 a) Support staff will only actively seek information on a computer that is relevant to the work being carried out.
 Specifically, they will not open files or emails on a user’s computer, or in a user’s computer account, unless necessary to solve the problem being investigated.

 b) Support staff will maintain strictest confidence and will not divulge confidential information stored on a computer or in a computer account to others unless circumstances as described in Section 4 apply, or they suspect that illegal activity or activity that contravenes the Conditions of Computer Use has occurred.
 Note, monitoring of access to UEA centrally provided services such as email and the network is undertaken by IT support staff in order to maintain service efficiency and prevent problems.
-Such monitoring will not involve access to a user’s computer account/resources unless authorised by the Director of ITCS or a member of the ITCS Management Team who will be responsible for overseeing such activity.
+Such monitoring will not involve access to a user’s computer account/resources unless authorised by the Director of Digital and Data or a member of the ITCS Management Team who will be responsible for overseeing such activity.

 c) When a computer system is temporarily removed from a user’s office in order to carry out work on it, IT support staff will ensure that the equipment is housed in a secure environment so as to prevent unauthorised access or theft.